Mahdi Elmandjra

 Mahdi Elmandjra (مهدي المنجرة; 13 March 1933 – 13 June 2014) was a Moroccan futurologist, economist and sociologist.
 He is one of the founders of the International Federation for Future Studies (Futuribles).
 He predicted a number of events, the most important of which was the clash of civilisations in his book "The first civilisation war" in 1992, that is, before Samuel Huntington, who used the same concept in his book "The clash of civilisations" issued in 1996.
 Mahdi Elmandjra also predicted the occurrence of the "Arab Spring", which he referred to in his writings under the name of "Intifada".

 Education

 Elmandjra started his high school education in 1944 at the Lycée Lyautey (Casablanca), and completed his baccalaureat in 1948.
 He then attended the Putney School in Vermont (1948–1950) before matriculating to Cornell University (1950–1954), where he earned a B.A. in government.
 Elmandjra subsequently went to England to attend the London School of Economics at the University of London (1954–1957).
-He obtained there a Ph.D.
+There, he obtained a Ph.D.
 His doctoral thesis was on The League of Arab States.